tideflow-io/tideflow-docs/docs/services-webparsy.md

           as: madrid_temperature
 ```

-Tideflow will send the result of the web scraping process to your workflow’s next step.
+Tideflow will send the result of the web scraping process to your process' next
+step.

 Please visit WebParsy documentation to know more about its possibilities and its examples.